assmaaaziz/Cookie-Experiment-Design/README.md

 ## Cookie Experiment Design

-A Factorial Analysis of How Baking Conditions Affect Cookie Size
+A factorial analysis of how baking conditions affect cookie size.

 **Overview**